 • Kubrin, Charis E. and Tim Wadsworth.
 2003. “ Identifying the Structural Correlates of African-American Killings: What Can We Learn from Data Disaggregation?”
 Homicide Studies 7:3-35.

 • Kubrin, Charis E. 2000. “ Racial Heterogeneity and Crime: Measuring Static and Dynamic Effects.”
 Research in Community Sociology10:189-219.

 • Kubrin, Charis E. and Nicholas Branic.
-Forthcoming.
+2017.
 “The Chicago School.”
-In Avi Brisman, Eamonn Carrabine, and Nigel South (Eds.), The Routledge Companion to Criminological Theory and Concepts.
+Pp. 96-99 in Avi Brisman, Eamonn Carrabine, and Nigel South (Eds.), The Routledge Companion to Criminological Theory and Concepts.
 London: Routledge.

 • Kubrin, Charis E. and James Wo.
 2016.
 “Social Disorganization Theory’s Greatest Challenge: Linking Structural Characteristics to Crime in Socially Disorganized Neighborhoods.”
 Pp. 121-136 in Alex R. Piquero (Ed.), Handbook of Criminological Theory.
 Oxford: Wiley-Blackwell.

 • Kubrin, Charis E. 2015. “’Come Along and Ride on a Fantastic Voyage’: My Journey through Rap Music Lyrics.”
 Pp. 77-87 in Michael Maltz and Stephen Rice (Eds.), Envisioning Criminology: Researchers on Research as a Process of Discovery.
 Springer.